• Skip to main content

 Cluster sampling is defined as a sampling method where the researcher creates multiple clusters of people from a population where they are indicative of homogeneous characteristics and have an equal chance of being a part of the sample.

-Example: Consider a scenario where an organization is looking to survey the performance of smartphones across Germany.
-They can divide the entire country’s population into cities (clusters) and select further towns with the highest population and also filter those using mobile devices.
+Consider a scenario where a data organization is looking to survey the performance of smartphones across Germany.
+They can divide the entire country’s population into cities (clusters), select further towns with the highest population, and filter those using mobile devices.

 There are two ways to classify this sampling technique.
 The first way is based on the number of stages followed to obtain the cluster sample, and the second way is the representation of the groups in the entire cluster analysis.
 In most cases, sampling by clusters happens over multiple stages.
 A stage is considered to be the step taken to get to the desired sample.
 We can divide this technique into single-stage, two-stage, and multiple stages.